Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, there was a bhikkhunī who wore her robe like a (lay)woman.
 The lay people became angry: “Why does that bhikkhunī walk around wearing a long robe with strands trailing behind, like a worldly woman?
 What kind of path can such a degenerated person possess?”

 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she went to the World-honored One, and fully informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “From now on, it’s no longer allowed to make a robe with strands attached.
 It should be made to the measurements.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: